mint42/fillit/README.md

 ## Getting Started

 This project uses [my 42 library](https://github.com/mint42/lib), which has already been included in this repository for ease of use.
-To set up this project, clone the fillit repository and type the 'make' command into the terminal.
-The Makefile will first create the library, and then create the executable file called 'fillit'.
+To set up this project, run `git clone https://github.com/mint42/fillit` in the folder of your choice.
+Then run the `make` command in the root of the repository.
+The Makefile will first create the library, and then create the executable file called `fillit`.

 ```
 usage: ./fillit file